The universal structure of moment maps in complex geometry: Introduction

 In the algebraic direction, through \cite{stabilityconditions, git-stabilityconditions}, a central charge canonically induces a notion of $Z$\emph{-stability}, generalising the notion of K-stability involved in the Yau--Tian--Donaldson conjecture.
 Thus, crucially, the same topological input---a central charge---induces in a canonical way both a geometric PDE and a stability condition.

 We summarise our first main result as follows:

 \begin{theorem} The $Z$-critical K\"ahler operator arises as a moment map, in both finite and infinite dimensions. \end{theorem}

 The precise statement is given in Theorem \ref{thm:fin_dim_manifold_moment_map} in finite dimensions and Theorem \ref{thm:infinite_dim_manifold_moment_map} in infinite dimensions.
-In finite dimensions, the main point is to calculate the Chern--Weil representatives of the equivariant Chern classes of the relative tangent bundle of $X \to B$, defined through the Hermitian metric induced by the relatively K\"ahler metric $\omega$.
-In infinite dimensions, we consider the space $\J^{\inte}(M,\omega)$ of integrable almost complex structures on a fixed compact symplectic manifold, which is the setting of the Donaldson--Fujiki moment map interpretation of the scalar curvature \cite{SD-moment,AF} (which we thus give a new geometric proof of).
-We consider the universal family over this space, which is a holomorphic submersion of finite relative dimension.
-Here new technical difficulties arise: our calculation of the equivariant Chern--Weil representatives uses holomorphic coordinates, and as the space $\J^{\inte}(M,\omega)$ is not a Fr\'echet manifold in general (as it may be singular), we are forced to consider suitable ``almost holomorphic coordinates'' to argue in a similar manner to the finite-dimensional situation.
+The main point is to calculate the Chern--Weil representatives of the equivariant Chern characters of the relative tangent bundle of $X \to B$, defined through the Hermitian metric induced by the relatively K\"ahler metric $\omega$.
+In infinite dimensions, we consider the space $\J(M,\omega)$ of almost complex structures on a fixed compact symplectic manifold, which is the setting of the Donaldson--Fujiki moment map interpretation of the scalar curvature \cite{SD-moment,AF} (which we thus give a new geometric proof of).
+We employ the universal family over this space, which is an almost holomorphic submersion of finite relative dimension, meaning that the geometric setting is directly analogous to that of the finite-dimensional one, and similar techniques apply to give moment map properties also in this setting.
+Here, the key is again to calculate equivariant Chern--Weil representatives in this almost K\"ahler setting.

+Another consequence of our work, for which we expect future applications, is the production of a great many equivariantly closed differential forms on $\J(M,\omega)$ (and more generally the base of any equivariant family), which are equivariant representatives of natural, geometric cohomology classes.